lukasfri/xmlity/xmlity-derive/src/ser/Serialize.md

 <code>String</code>
 </td>
 <td>
+The element is serialized with the given prefix.
 Must be a valid XML prefix.
 </td>
 </tr>
 <!--=================================================-->